Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Comparison between PML and DP

 (1) $\sup\limits_{\bm o\in\operatorname{supp}\left(P_O\right)}\exp(\ell(F_1\to \bm o))\leq\frac{1}{(1\!-\!\alpha)\exp(-N\epsilon)+\!\alpha}.$

 (2) Besides, there exists $\bm o \in\operatorname{supp}\left(P_O\right)$ such that $0<\epsilon_o\leq\epsilon$ and a lower bound of the PML from $F_1$ to $\bm o$ is

-(3) Further, if $\beta=\beta(N)$ is a function of $N$ such that $0<\beta(N)<1$, then
+(3) Further, if $\beta=\beta(N)$ is a function of $N$ such that $0<\beta(N)<1$, then $\lim_{N\to \infty}\exp(\ell(F_1\to \bm o))=\frac{1}{\alpha}.$

-\end{Lemma} Lemma \ref{th::determinsistic game lower bound} establishes an upper bound and a lower bound for the PML guarantee in the individual view under a correlated dataset.
-Noticing the prior $P_F$, we consider a case where the cost functions of other players are likely to align with the $1$st player's cost function with a probability $\beta$.
-Compared to one-step privacy mechanisms and the given constant $\beta$ in \cite[Theorem 3]{saeidian2024evaluating}, this work extends the analysis to a widely used iterative algorithm in aggregate games and considers any probability $\beta(N)$ that depends on the number of players.
+\end{Lemma} {Lemma \ref{th::determinsistic game lower bound} establishes an upper bound and a lower bound for the PML guarantee in the individual view under a correlated dataset. }Noticing the prior $P_F$, we consider a case where the cost functions of other players are likely to align with the $1$st player's cost function with a probability $\beta$.{ Compared to one-step privacy mechanisms and the given constant $\beta$ in \cite[Theorem 3]{saeidian2024evaluating}, this work develops the analysis to a widely used iterative algorithm in aggregative games and considers any probability $\beta(N)$ that depends on the number of players.}

-Further, based on the above result, we can compare a lower bound of PML guarantees in the individual view and an upper bound of DP guarantees as shown in the following theorem, and the proof of the theorem could be found in Appendix \ref{ap::th::compare_DP_PML_lower_boundd}.
+Further, based on the above result, we can compare a lower bound of PML guarantees in the individual view and an upper bound of DP guarantees as shown in the following theorem, the proof of which could be found in Appendix \ref{ap::th::compare_DP_PML_lower_boundd}.

 \begin{Theorem} Suppose $\zeta_i^k\sim Lap(0,M^k)$.
-For any $\epsilon_1$ and $\epsilon_2\in (0,\max\limits_{i\in[N]}\epsilon_{\max }(F_i))$, we can construct correlated datasets of players' cost functions and algorithm \ref{alg::A} such that
+For any $\epsilon_1$ and $\epsilon_2\in (0,\max\limits_{i\in[N]}\epsilon_{\max }(F_i))$, we can construct correlated datasets of players' cost functions and algorithm $\mathcal{A}$ such that

-(1) algorithm \ref{alg::A} is $\epsilon_1$-DP, and
+(1) algorithm $\mathcal{A}$ is $\epsilon_1$-DP, and

 (2) $\sup\limits_{\bm o \in \operatorname{supp}\left(P_O\right)}\max\limits_{i\in[N]}\ell (F_i\to \bm o)\geq\epsilon_2.$ \end{Theorem}